andrewcargill/johans_eco_timber/README.md

 |Admin view|Admin changes status to emailed - Updates list view|Pass|

 ### Automated Testing
 Some basic testing has been carried out on forms and views.
-Further and more indepth testing is required in all areas including models.
+Further and more in depth testing is required in all areas including models.

 ![about lighhouse](readme_media/automated_testing.jpg)